HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 # SmartFactory_SorticRoboter_CommunicationHub

 The [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) is the communication module for the [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter).
-It enables communication via Wifi with the MQTT protocol to the other participants in the SmartFactory project, in example with the [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic).
+It enables communication via Wifi based on the MQTT protocol amongts all participants in the SmartFactory project, for example with the [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic).
 The connection to the [SmartFactory_SorticRoboter](https://github.com/philipzellweger/SmartFactory_SorticRoboter) is via i2c data bus.
 The received messages are serialized for simple and dynamic message management.

 The programmed algorithm is based on the finite state machine design pattern.
-The design pattern allows to give the roboter a state and to change it to another state by events.
+The design pattern allows to give the roboter a state and to change its state to another state by events.
 The robot is built by different nested state machines and thus executes its tasks.